silverhack/monkey365/docs/authentication/limitations.md

 ## SharePoint Online in PowerShell Core

-Monkey365 is using the **SharePoint Online Management Shell** ClientId when Interactive authentication flow is used.
-In order to give support to .NET Core, developers must set the reply URI to **http://localhost**, because .NET Core does not have an integrated UI.
-Due to **SharePoint Online Management Shell** is not configured to use **http://localhost** in the reply URI, authentication methods such as [Interactive browser authentication](authFlows/interactive.md) or [Authentication with a username and password](authFlows/ropc.md) are not supported in SharePoint Online when Monkey365 is executed using PowerShell Core (PowerShell 6 or later and PowerShell in NIX environments).
-The following options are available to avoid authentication issues:
+When using the Interactive authentication flow, Monkey365 relies on the **SharePoint Online Management Shell ClientId**.
+To support .NET Core, which lacks a built-in user interface, developers must configure the reply URI as `http://localhost`.
+However, since the SharePoint Online Management Shell is not set up to accept `http://localhost` as a reply URI, certain authentication methods like [Interactive browser authentication](authFlows/interactive.md) or [Authentication with a username and password](authFlows/ropc.md) are not compatible with SharePoint Online when Monkey365 is run via PowerShell Core (PowerShell 6+, including NIX environments).

-### Change the authentication flow
+To avoid authentication issues, consider the following alternatives:

+* Switch Authentication Flow

-* Change the authentication flow to [Device Code Authentication](authFlows/devicecode.md) or [Certificate-based Authentication](authFlows/sp.md).
+    Use [Device Code Authentication](authFlows/devicecode.md) or [Certificate-based Authentication](authFlows/sp.md) instead of the Interactive flow.

-* Execute Monkey365 using the PowerShell V5 Default version. <span style="color:red">*Only valid on Windows environments*</span>
+* Run Monkey365 with PowerShell V5

+	This option is only applicable in Windows environments and allows compatibility with the default authentication setup.

-* Use the `-ForceMSALDesktop` parameter will force PowerShell 6 and higher to load .NET MSAL libraries instead of .NET core versions. <span style="color:red">*Only valid on Windows environments*</span>
+* Use the `-ForceMSALDesktop` Parameter

+	This forces PowerShell 6 and above to load the .NET MSAL desktop libraries instead of the .NET Core versions.
+This workaround is also limited to Windows environments.

 ## References